leighgarbs/sproxy/.gitlab/issue_templates/Default.md

 ## Description
-What are you doing?
+What needs to be done?

 ## Rationale
-Why are you doing it?

-## Testing
-How has this been tested?
-How will this be tested?
+Why does it need to be done?

 ## Links
 | **Related To** | **Blocks** | **Is Blocked By** | **Fixes** | **Is Fixed By** |